 The Blacktail Shiner

 Jean, a Hardin county resident in southeast Texas, loves to fish fresh water creeks like Beach and Village.
-She showed Fishing-Tips-Bait-Tackle.Com, her most successful method of using a Deluxe Minnow Trap to catch blacktail shiners.
+She showed Fishing-Tips-Bait-Tackle.Com, her most successful method of using a vinyl-dipped steel mesh minnow trap to catch blacktail shiners.

 Closing one end helps hold the bait in place.

-Packed in on the outside the cat food holds firm.
+Packed on the outside the cat food is great minnow bait.